-335-13-14-.08 Recordkeeping and Reporting.
+335-13-14-.08 Recordkeeping And Reporting Requirements.

 - (1) An operating record for the composting facility shall be maintained at the facility or in a location approved by ADEM. - (a) The following information shall be maintained in the operating record as it becomes available. - 1.
 Copy of the permit. - 2.
 Permit application. - 3.
 Fire prevention plan. - 4.
 Stormwater and leachate discharge records. - 5.
 Closure plan. - 6.
-Certifications required for the normal operations of the facility. - 7.
-Any other report or document generated in the normal operation of the facility that is submitted to ADEM.
+Certifications required for the normal operations of the facility.

-- (b) Information contained in the operating record shall be retained for at least three (3) years.
+- 7. Any other report or document generated in the normal operation of the facility that is submitted to ADEM. - (b) Information contained in the operating record shall be retained for at least three (3) years.
 Records relating to a violation or enforcement action shall not be removed from the operating record until these matters are resolved. - (2) A composting facility shall submit a semi-annual report to ADEM utilizing an ADEM approved form for each reporting period of the calendar year (October through March and April through September).
 The report shall be submitted to ADEM by the 28th day following the end of the reporting period.
 The report shall contain the average daily volume of waste accepted at the facility and total volume of cured compost produced.

-Statutory Authority: Code of Alabama 1975, §§22-27-9 and 22-27-12.

-History: April 3, 2012.
+Statutory Authority: Code of Ala.
+1975, \$\$22-27-9, 22-27-12.
+History: New Rule: Filed February 28, 2012; effective April 3, 2012.

-335-13-14-.09 Closure.
+335-13-14-.09 Closure Requirements.